Passenger Killed When South Windsor Man Drives Into Tree

-Posted On behalf of Michael D'Amico of D'Amico & Pettinicchi, LLC on Feb 26, 2014 in Fatal Motor Vehicle Accidents
+Posted On behalf of Michael D'Amico of D'Amico & Pettinicchi, LLC on Feb 26, 2014 in Car Accidents

 Three young men were out for a late-night drive in South Windsor earlier this month when a terrible crash left at least one man dead.
 The report of the fatal car accident, broken by NBC Connecticut, is still somewhat unclear.
 Though the story reports only three people in the vehicle, it also lists two people dying and two people taken to the hospital with injuries.
 Regardless of how many people were killed, the fact that they were passengers in a 24-year-old South Windsor man's car mean their family members can file wrongful death lawsuits, should they wish to do so.